 There is no doubt that if you feel a silicone breast implant and a saline breast implant at the same time, you will agree that silicone feels more like natural breast tissue.
 For this reason, many women want silicone breast implants.
 However, not all women are at risk for noticeable rippling, and not all saline implants will feel unnatural once they are in place on the chest wall.
 Many factors influence rippling and feel, including:

 Your surgeon can help you understand how these issues will impact your specific results.
 We primarily use breast implants made by Mentor®, including Mentor Saline® and Mentor MemoryGel®.
 We also use Mentor MemoryShape® implants, which are filled with highly cohesive silicone and have a teardrop shape.
 All these options help you to customize your results.
 Your surgeon will consult with you to ensure your breast implant choice is the best fit for your goals.
+If you are unhappy with your current implants, be sure to ask your surgeon about elective breast implant exchange.

 Many women find that choosing a new breast size is the most exciting part of preparing for breast augmentation.
 Making this choice can be stressful, as well, because it may involve more thought than you anticipated.
 With the help and guidance of your experienced surgeon, you can confidently choose the size that will provide the results you want.
 At your consultation, your surgeon will evaluate your body type and aesthetic goals in order to recommend the breast implant size that is best for you.